The useful information section contains information on:

 63 Rugby Rail Station - Town Centre - Dunchurch - Southam - Ufton - Leamington.
 Journeys to the Rail Station only operate at peak times on Mondays to Saturdays, every 2 hours on Sundays.

 64A Rugby Rail Station - Town Centre - Dunchurch or Bilton - Southam - Harbury- Leamington.
-Occasional journeys only Mon to Sat.
+Occasional journeys only on Mon to Sat.

 Full timetables for all bus services in the Rugby area are available from the Warwickshire County Council bus services website.